See now – a new summary – [Link]

-We are all archaeologists now, sharing a sensibility, certain dispositions towards things, creative ways of reanimating the past.
+We are all archaeologists now, sharing a sensibility, certain dispositions towards things, creative ways of reanimating the past, and with care for the future.
 This is the archaeological imagination.

 Here is a definition.

-To recreate the world behind the ruin in the land, to reanimate the people behind the sherd of antique pottery, to bring alive the past-in-the-present, as in an historical novel, to cherish and work upon fragments of the past, what remains of the past in the present.
-This is the work of the archaeological imagination – a creative impulse and faculty at the heart of the discipline of archaeology, but also embedded in many cultural dispositions, ways of thinking and talking, institutions like museums and archives, commonly associated with the modern world.
+To recreate the world of ruin in the land, to reanimate the people and the sherd of antique pottery, to bring alive the past-in-the-present, as in an historical novel, to cherish and work with fragments of the past, what remains of the past-in-the-present, that we might find orientation, tracking what becomes of what was as we build our futures.
+This is the work of the archaeological imagination – a creative impulse and faculty at the heart of the discipline of archaeology, but also embedded in many cultural dispositions, ways of thinking and talking, ranging from personal memory to institutions like museums and archives.

 The archaeological imagination is rooted in a sensibility, a pervasive set of attitudes towards traces and remains, towards memory, time, the very fabric of history.
-The focus of this sensibility and constitutive imagination is the persistence of the past, the articulation of remains of the past with the present, re-collecting, as a memory practice, bringing what is left of the past before the present, making it live again.
+The focus of this sensibility and constitutive imagination is the persistence of the past into the future, the articulation of remains of the past with possible futures, re-collecting, as a memory practice, bringing what is left of the past before the present, making it live again.

 Click below for a link to my book of 2012.